ahonestla/ahonestla/README.md

 * 🔎 Looking for a new Data Scientist position.
 * 🎓 Graduated in 2023 from the ![Data Scientist curriculum](https://openclassrooms.com/fr/paths/793-data-scientist#path-tabs) of OpenClassrooms and Centrale Supélec.
-* 🏂 Found of ski and snowboard.
+* 🏂 Fond of ski and snowboard.

 ### 🛠 Tech Stack ###